digitalocean/github-do-extension/README.md

 - By **replicating Copilot’s streaming format**, we successfully **rendered responses** in the Copilot Chat UI **without** relying on GitHub’s API.

 ## **Current Challenges**
-While short responses work, **longer or complex queries trigger errors**, such as:
+While short responses work for now, **longer or complex queries (including attached full code) trigger errors**, such as:
 - **“Internal agent error”**
 - **“GitHub was unable to connect to ‘doextension’”**